Skip to content

 Lastly, we should make sure our sensor data stream (or data from replaying a bag file) is correctly introduced to the algorithm, so that when we run the SLAM, it starts estimating the state using the sensor data.
 For that, make sure these parameters are correct:

-imu_topic: "imu topic name"
+imu_topic: "some imu topic name"

 image0_topic: "left camera topic name"